oracle/graal/substratevm/BuildConfiguration.md

 During the native image build, the representation of a whole program is created to figure out which classes and methods will be used at run time.
 It is a computationally intensive process.
-The defaults values for memory usage at image build time are:
+The default values for memory usage at image build time are:
 ```
 -Xss10M \
 -Xms1G \